ianfhunter/ianfhunter.github.io/_tabs/about.md

 ## Interests
 Board Games, Genealogy, Digital Rights, Hackathons, Anime/Manga, War History, Guitar, Copyright Reform, Film, Geocaching, Volleyball, Photography, Tabletop RPGs, Casual Programming, Crafting, Tea/Coffee, Travel, Fantasy Novels, Ethnography, Chillies

+## Publications (Humourous)

+- "It's Complicated" - Love Pyramids, Love in the Seventh Dimension and other Geometric Romances (Pending Beer Review, Approved for the Journal of Immaterial Science)
+- Programming Socks: Is it high time for thigh-highs?
+An investigation into the perceived unreasonable effectiveness of Programming Socks on productivity levels in the field of Software Engineering (SIGBOVIK 2024)
+- Solving C’s biggest flaw — Hemispheric divergence (SIGBOVIK 2024)

 # In the Press